How Endeavour's Safe Haven service will support you...

 There is a need for bespoke support and care for all the family to complement other specialist services and to maximise take-up of these services.

-Home based support will assist each family member in:
+Home based support will assist each family member:

-- Getting over particular experiences of domestic violence
+- Getting over particular experiences of domestic abuse

 - Addressing early signs of anti-social behaviour in children by working in partnership with relevant agencies